AustenWallis/AustenWallis/README.md

 ## Hey, I’m Austen 🖖! (@AustenWallis)

-#### I work in astronomy, computational astrophysics, quantitative finance and architecture/construction.
+#### I work in Astronomy, Computational Astrophysics (ML/DL), Quantitative Finance and Architecture/Construction.

 - 📖 I’m currently studying as a 1st-year postgraduate researcher in (Astro)physics at the University of Southampton (July 2023).

-- 🌬️ My PhD research work is on the emulation of complex and imperfect astrophysical systems based on the accretion disk winds in quasars.
-This is for the rapid emulation of the Radiative Transfer Code, 'Python'.
-The code is called '[Speculate](https://github.com/AustenWallis/Speculate)' and is accessible as a GitHub repository.
-Speculate currently is a PCA Gaussian Process Emulator, where the astro spectral data is reduced in dimensions, and the weight space is interpolated to mimic any region not defined by a grid point.
+- 🌬️ My PhD research is on emulating complex and imperfect astrophysical systems for accretion disk winds in quasars.
+This is for the rapid emulation of the Radiative Transfer Code, '[Python](https://github.com/agnwinds/python)' (coded in C).
+  - My code is called '[Speculate](https://github.com/AustenWallis/Speculate)' and is accessible through the linked GitHub repository.
+Speculate currently is a PCA Gaussian Process Emulator, where 'Python' spectral data is reduced in dimensions, and the weight space is interpolated to mimic any region not defined by a grid point.
+The 4-year project aims to introduce novel methods to accurately match 30+ physical parameters from physically imperfect simulations (due to incorrect or missing theories) to real observational data.
 More info can be found in Speculate's cookbook.
-The 4-year project aims to introduce novel methods to accurately match 30+ physical parameters from physically imperfect simulations (due to incorrect or missing theories) to real observational data.

 - 📈 I'm also developing as a hobby my own private repository code, Silvanus, a quantitative trading/backtesting script.
-I spend my free time self-learning quantitative finance, transferring my Astro, Maths and Statistics work and education to new datasets pulled from the Bloomberg terminal.
+I spend my free time self-learning quantitative finance, transferring my Astro, Maths and Statistics education and research to new datasets pulled from the Bloomberg terminal.

 ###### 📥 Feel free to contact me to collaborate with accretion disk winds or fun quantitative problems.
 ###### Email at riggs491@gmail.com; it's a spam email account, I'll pick it up :)